fastify/fastify/EXPENSE_POLICY.md

 The Fastify marks used herein are used under license from the OpenJS Foundation for the benefit of the open source software community.

+The admins of the Fastify Collective are the [lead maintainers](./GOVERNANCE.md) of the project.

 This document outlines the process for requesting reimbursement or an invoice for expenses.